An invitation to Alexandrov geometry: CAT(0) spaces: Globalization

-The surface of revolution illustrated in the diagram is an example of a simply connected space that is locally $\Cat{}{1}$ but not $\Cat{}{1}$.
-To contract the marked curve one has to increase its length to $2\cdot\pi$ or more; in particular the surface does not satisfy the assumption of the globalization theorem.
+The surface in the diagram is an example of a simply connected space that is locally $\CAT(1)$ but not $\CAT(1)$;

+we assume that the marked curve is shorter than $2\cdot\pi$, but to contract it, one has to increase its length to $2\cdot\pi$ or more.
+In particular, this surface does not satisfy the assumptions of the globalization theorem.

-The proof of the globalization theorem relies on the following theorem, which essentially is \cite[Satz 9]{alexandrov:devel}.
+The proof of the globalization theorem relies on the following theorem, which is essentially \cite[Satz 9]{alexandrov-1957}.

-\begin{thm}{Patchwork globalization theorem} A locally $\Cat{}{0}$ proper length space $\spc{U}$ is $\Cat{}{0}$ if and only if all pairs of points in $\spc{U}$ are joined by unique geodesics, and these geodesics depend continuously on their endpoint pairs.
+\begin{thm}{Patchwork globalization theorem} A proper geodesic, locally $\CAT(0)$ space $\spc{U}$ is $\CAT(0)$ if and only if all pairs of points in $\spc{U}$ are joined by unique geodesics, and these geodesics depend continuously on their endpoint pairs.

-Analogously, a locally $\Cat{}{1}$ proper length space $\spc{U}$ is $\Cat{}{1}$ if and only if all pairs of points in $\spc{U}$ at distance less than $\pi$ are joined by unique geodesics, and these geodesics depend continuously on their endpoint pairs. \end{thm}
+Analogously, a proper geodesic, locally $\CAT(1)$ space $\spc{U}$ is $\CAT(1)$ if and only if all pairs of points in $\spc{U}$ at distance less than $\pi$ are joined by unique geodesics, and these geodesics depend continuously on their endpoint pairs. \end{thm}

-The proof uses a thin-triangle decomposition with the inheritance lemma (\ref{lem:inherit-angle}) and the following construction:
+The proof uses a thin-triangle decomposition with the inheritance lemma (\ref{lem:inherit-angle}) and the line-of-sight map (\ref{def:sight}).